 Back to Starbucks, their customer-friendly decision paid off.
 I have no idea how much money it cost them to give away the product, but consider this.
 While their motive was to take care of their customer, the press raved about how well they handled the situation.

 I’m not sure if Starbucks had this “procedure” in their playbook.
-My quick serve restaurant actually trains their employees on how to handle the situation where the customer doesn’t have the money.
+My quick serve restaurant actually trains its employees on how to handle the situation where the customer doesn’t have the money.
 This leads me to a lesson, which comes out of these examples:

 We have (or should have) fire drills in case there is ever a fire.
 We are trained on how to handle medical situations; what to do or who to call.
 So what do we do for the everyday emergencies that come up in business?
 What happens if your phone lines go down, your cash register stops working, your online payment system fails, or any other glitch in your system?
 Do you have a plan?
 Is it in your procedures manual?
 Do your employees know what to do?
 Have they been trained?
-Have they practiced or role-played out these situations?
+Have they practiced or role-played these situations?

 I’m not being a pessimist here.
 On the contrary, I’m suggesting you plan ahead on not only how to handle these situations, but also how to take advantage of them.
 Starbucks didn’t plan for the outage, but their customer-focused culture played out perfectly with happy customers and good PR.
 Plan ahead for the worst.
 Learn from what you can’t predict.
 Consider what is in the best interest of the customer.
 And, when “life” happens, think about how you might turn the lemon into lemonade.